Contract of Carriage : Rule 35

 - Persons who wear or have on or about their persons concealed or unconcealed deadly or dangerous weapons, provided however that the carrier will carry the passengers who meet the qualification and conditions established in F.A.R.
 108.11.

-- Manacled persons in custody of law enforcement personnel or persons who have resisted escorts, or may be believed to be capable of resisting escorts.
+- Persons in the custody of anyone other than armed law enforcement personnel with completed “Notice to Armed Individuals” form.
+Persons in custody may not be manacled, have resisted escorts, or be believed to be capable of resisting escorts.

-- Passengers requiring constant oxygen or other life support equipment.
+- Persons requiring constant oxygen or other life support equipment not approved for use onboard the aircraft.

 - Pregnant passengers will be accepted for travel following the guidelines below, provided they are in good health and not experiencing distress.
 Hawaiian Airlines reserves the right to consult with its medical advisor for fitness to travel.
 Passengers who are unable to meet these requirements will be refused transportation.